partofmyid/register/.github/PULL_REQUEST_TEMPLATE.md

         - Github Pull Requests
         - How DNS Works
-    4. When in doubt, read the docs before asking in PR -->
+    4. When in doubt, read the docs before asking in PR
+    5. **PREVIEWS ARE REQUIRED FOR WEBSITES.** Can be a screenshot/link.
+If it's not a website then please state the use of the subdomain.
+-->

 ## Requirements